 Sexual assaults are occasionally reported on cruise-liners.

 Norovirus outbreaks sometimes occur on cruise ships and spread rapidly, causing diarrhoea and vomiting.
-Travellers should be made aware that infections can be transmitted during shore-based excursions when away from the protected environment of the ship.
+Travellers should be made aware that infections can be contracted during shore-based excursions when they are away from the protected environment of the ship.

 Where hand alcohol sanitisers are available aboard cruise ships they should be used at regular intervals by passengers and crew.

-Influenza can also spread rapidly in crowded conditions and major outbreaks on cruise ships are well documented.
+Influenza can spread rapidly in crowded conditions and major outbreaks on cruise ships are well documented.